arnavasoni/project-euler/README.md

 - **larg_grid_prod: Largest Product in a grid**

   What is the greatest product of four adjacent numbers in the same direction (up, down, left, right, or diagonally) in the 20 x 20 grid?

+- **triangular_number: Highly Divisible Triangular Number**

+  What is the value of the first triangle number to have over five hundred divisors?